 - Take an interesting or unique marketing approach

 - Build strong customer loyalty (low churn)

-Although the men’s razor market is not especially niche (it’s a $3 Billion dollar industry), Dollar Shave Club opened a new market for people willing to purchase razors online as a monthly subscription.
+Although the men’s razor market is not especially niche (it’s a $3 billion industry), Dollar Shave Club opened a new market for people willing to purchase razors online as a monthly subscription.
 Once they proved the business model, other companies like Harry’s, Bevel, and Wet Shave Club jumped in, focusing on more specific niches in that market.

 Dollar Shave Club had a number of competitive advantages over traditional retail razor companies:

 - Price: Dollar Shave Club eschewed the traditionally high margins on razors and delivered them at a competitive price.
 By delivering their razors by mail, the company also avoided the markup costs of traditional brick and mortar retailers.